bemmanue/go_intensive_day04/README.md

-3) If the client provided a negative candyCount or wrong candyType (remember - all five candy types are encoded by two letters, so it's one of "CE", "AA", "NT", "DE" or "YR", all other cases are considered non-valid) then the server should respond with 400 zand an error inside JSON describing what had gone wrong.
+3) If the client provided a negative candyCount or wrong candyType (remember - all five candy types are encoded by two letters, so it's one of "CE", "AA", "NT", "DE" or "YR", all other cases are considered non-valid) then the server should respond with 400 and an error inside JSON describing what had gone wrong.
 You can actually do it in two different ways - it's either write the code manually with these checks or modify the Swagger spec above so it would cover these cases.